 While we had focused on the footprint of training models, recent research has examined energy consumption during inference.
 Luccioni et al. highlight that, although a single inference requires much less computation than training, inference occurs far more frequently.
 For instance, with ChatGPT, even a single query per user could make the inference energy cost surpass training costs within weeks or months.

-The study analyzed 88 models across ten tasks and 30 datasets, covering natural language and computer vision applications.
+The study analysed 88 models across ten tasks and 30 datasets, covering natural language and computer vision applications.
 It examined the impact of modality, model size, architecture, and learning paradigm on energy efficiency.
 The paper found that tasks like summarization are more energy and carbon-intensive than classification, and image generation is much more energy-intensive than image classification or text generation.

 Beyond carbon emissions, there's also a water footprint associated with generative AI.
-Data centers running GPUs and TPUs generate significant heat, requiring cooling systems that may evaporate a considerable amount of water.
+Data centres running GPUs and TPUs generate significant heat, requiring cooling systems that may evaporate a considerable amount of water.
 Recent efforts 6 have aimed to understand and quantify this water usage.

 References